PynPoint/PynPoint/docs/near.rst

    pipeline.add_module(module)

-   # Run each of the above modules using their 'name_in' tags
+   # Run each of the above modules

    pipeline.run_module('crop1')
    pipeline.run_module('crop2')
    pipeline.run_module('subtract_aminusb')
    pipeline.run_module('center1')
    pipeline.run_module('shift1')

-   # Note that you can also run all the added modules using this function:
-   # pipeline.run()

 Next, we use the chop B frames where alpha Cen A if off of the coronagraph to extract a reference PSF.
 This reference PSF will later be used for calculating the detection limits::